Zarin-Hasan/Employee-Performance-Management-System-C-/Blueprint/README.md

 # Blueprint Project

 ## Overview
-This Java project simulates a building design system, inspired by an Apple AppStore-like blueprint framework.
+This Java project simulates a building design system.
 It demonstrates object-oriented programming (OOP) principles such as **composition**, **encapsulation**, and **overriding methods**, while using only **primitive arrays** to manage collections.

 The project includes three main classes: